Kidney Damage and Other Lesser-Known Risks of Fibroids

-Women with fibroids have many options to consider for treatment, including ignoring them until obvious signs of problems appear.
-But, there are lesser known risks of fibroids that can occur without always experiencing heavy bleeding or pelvic pain.
-As fibroids grow, these risks increase the likelihood of short-term, long-term or permanent damage.
+Women with fibroids have many options to consider for treatment, and many physicians suggest the ill-advised “watch and wait” method, ignoring symptoms until obvious signs of problems appear.
+But there are lesser-known risks of fibroids that can occur without always experiencing heavy bleeding or pelvic pain.
+As fibroids grow, they increase the likelihood of short-term, long-term or permanent damage.

-- Pressure on veins can causing varicosities, leg edema/swelling, and dangerous blood clots, that can travel to the lungs, creating a pulmonary embolism, which can be fatal.
+- Pressure on veins can cause varicosities, leg edema/swelling and dangerous blood clots that can travel to the lungs, creating a pulmonary embolism, which can be fatal.

-These problems are more likely with large fibroids, but can be caused by smaller fibroids depending on their location.
-Women diagnosed with these problems need to have the fibroids removed.
+These problems are more likely with large fibroids but can be caused by smaller fibroids depending on their location.
+Women diagnosed with these problems need to have the fibroids removed immediately.

-The more common symptoms of uterine fibroids include heavy and/or prolonged bleeding (more than 8 days), pelvic pain, abdominal bloating, and infertility.
-These symptoms are more easily recognized, and are typically the reason women initially seek treatment.
+The more common symptoms of uterine fibroids include heavy and/or prolonged bleeding (more than eight days), pelvic pain, abdominal bloating and infertility.
+These symptoms are more easily recognized and are typically the reason women initially seek treatment.

 Damage to the uterus is a major concern for women with fibroids who still wish to retain fertility.
-As fibroids grow, and they will, they change the normal structure of the uterus.
+As fibroids grow — and they likely will — they change the normal structure of the uterus.
 In cases of numerous or extremely large fibroids, even removal of the fibroids may not reverse the damage, and pregnancy may never be achieved.

 LAAM Fibroid Removal Surgery

 Modern minimally invasive fibroid removal procedures at The Center for Innovative GYN Care are safer than open or robotic surgeries.
-Laparoscopic assisted abdominal myomectomy or LAAM takes the thoroughness of an open procedure and faster recovery of standard laparoscopy, for a safe, effective surgery.
-Using just two small incisions, one 5MM incision at the belly button and a 1.5 inch incision at the bikini line, the minimally invasive GYN specialists at CIGC are able to remove all fibroids, no matter the size, number or location.
+Laparoscopic assisted abdominal myomectomy, or LAAM, pairs the thoroughness of an open procedure with the faster recovery of a standard laparoscopy for a safe, effective surgery.
+Using just two small incisions, one at the belly button and one at the bikini line, the minimally invasive GYN specialists at CIGC are able to remove all fibroids, no matter the size, number or location.
 The uterus is then repaired by hand.
 This makes it possible for women who wish to maintain fertility to carry a baby to term.

-“LAAM is a great surgery for women who want to maintain fertility,” said Dr. Danilyants.
+“LAAM is a great surgery for women who want to maintain fertility,” Dr. Danilyants said.
 “Patients have a better recovery, and because we can feel all of the fibroids, we are able to remove all of them, large or small.
 Recovery is two weeks or less, and many patients return to work in 10 days.
-Other non-CIGC procedures can take up to 2 months to recover.
-Downtime can be an important factor to choosing to have or delay surgery.
+Other non-CIGC procedures can take up to two months to recover from.
+Down time can be an important factor in choosing to have or delay surgery.
 With so little down time, women do not have to put off having this procedure.”

-When choosing what procedure to have, it’s important to contact a highly skilled minimally invasive GYN surgical specialist for the best possible outcome.
+When choosing which procedure to have, it’s important to find a highly skilled minimally invasive GYN surgical specialist for the best possible outcome.

 BOOK A CONSULTATION